Trichostrongylus

 parasite.
 Trichostrongylus ransomi

-Trichostrongylus ransomi has been reported to infest cottontails
+Trichostrongylus ransomi has been reported in cottontails (Sylvilagus

-(Sylvilagus floridanus) in Louisiana, USA.
-It is not frequent in
+floridanus) in Louisiana, USA.
+This parasite is not prevalent in rabbits.

-rabbits.
-It infests the small intestine.
-The life cycle of this worm is
+It is known to infest the small intestine.
+The life cycle of this worm is not

-infests the small intestine of cattle and other ruminants, but also
+small intestine of cattle and other ruminants, as well as lagomorphs.
+Clinical signs

 The

-intrinsic pathogenic strength of these worms is weak and the rabbit remains
+intrinsic pathogenic strength of these worms is weak, and most rabbits remain

-presence of nodules is observed.
+loss.
+In certain instances, the presence of nodules may also be observed.
 The presence of Trichostrongylus

 worms is diagnosed by fecal flotation for the presence of strongyle-type eggs

 in the feces.
-The culture of these eggs to the L3 stage is
+The cultivation of these eggs to the L3 stage is essential for

 Further Information

-Vertebrates.
 Their Development and Transmission.
 2nd Ed.
-CABI
+CABI Publishing, Oxon,

 Davidson WR.
 Endoparasites of selected populations of